Nelux1/Neluxmatizer/README.md

 Neluxmatizer is a tool for pentesters to scan vulnerabilities which within the scan are:

-hsts, cors and clickjacking headers, search idors parameters,  and finally scan and fuzzing xss,ssrf,ssti, lfi and sql parameters with simple payloads for get fast results.
+hsts, cors and clickjacking headers, and finally scan and fuzzing xss,ssrf,ssti, lfi and sql parameters with simple payloads for get fast results.

+Or search parameters to use other tool:

+search parameters: idors, xss,ssrf,ssti, lfi and sql.

+I recommend fuff, to fuzz de output parameters found.

 Installation & Usage
 Requirement: python 3.7 or higher